yesfemmes/yesfemmes/_issues/fandom/writing-through-valley-of-the-dolls.md

 <p>Neely failed at Hollywood each time.
 So did I. The few times I even dared to try.
 Most of my lines were cut from the final cut of the student film because I didn’t enunciate loud enough.
 I hid my humiliation at the screening.
 Didn’t push for my colleagues to put me on the film screening flyer.
 I knew my bits mostly ended up on the cutting room floor.</p>

 <p>Neely took sleeping pills.
 I took Ativan daily.
 Neely coated her hair in beeswax.
 Refused to sleep with her Vidal Sassoon Gore Vidal husband.
 Ignored her two children because what use do children have in this world, anyway?
 Other than to ruin dinners at nice restaurants.
-To incapacitate most of the population so they couldn’t get in my way.
+To incapacitate most of the population so they couldn’t get in my way.</p>

 <p>I was never a breeder.
 It’s not a responsible choice for anyone including the child given my situation.</p>